DongJoonPark0321/dongjoonpark0321.github.io/_pages/research.md

 My research examines how individuals navigate changes in higher education and how these experiences shape career trajectories, rewards, and mobility for doctorate recipients.
 I focus on topics such as:

+- Gender disparities in legal professions following educational reform in South Korea.
 - The effects of interdisciplinary research (IDR) on job satisfaction and education–occupation alignment.
 - The role of university structures and faculty diversity in shaping graduate training.
 - International doctorate recipients’ career decisions across countries and sectors.
-- Gender disparities in legal professions following educational reform in South Korea.
+- Postdoctoral researchers' work activity and their career.

 ## Publications